Section 1. Airspace

 2. Missile firing and offshore airspace reservations.
 ARTCCs must issue as a NOTAM missile firing exercises and offshore airspace reservations.
 These NOTAMs must be transmitted as an international NOTAM to the USNOF.

 3. Weather Reconnaissance Area (WRA).
 A WRA is established to support weather reconnaissance/research flights.
-ARTCCs must use the CARF location identifier when issuing NOTAMs for a WRA.
+ARTCCs must use the CARF accountability location identifier when issuing NOTAMs for a WRA.

 1. SPECIAL AERIAL REFUELING